tef/arson/SPEC.md

 value.

 Unfortunately, floats of small width (8, 16) are not rigorously defined, and floats of large widths (128) are not well supported.
 Therefore, implementations SHOULD error if the floats are too wide, but may choose to store a `f32` in a `f64`, for example.

+Once again, the primary use of these tags is for binary formats.

 # ARSON Tags